Grade 2-3| Easy - Intermediate

 The second day is easier and features mixed forest, various huts and bridges, and the ghostly terminus of the Ongarue Tramway that the trail follows through cuttings and around the nationally significant ‘spiral’.

 The trail ends at Ongarue where riders can be collected by pre-arranged shuttle.
 Fit riders may continue onward for 26km to Taumarunui along an undulating rural road.

 The trail can also be ridden as a one-day ride by choosing one section only, or by taking a return trip from one of the three main access points.
 Hardy riders can also complete the whole trail in one day.

 View trail map here.

-Alternatively, there are Department of Conservation campsites at Pureora and Piropiro.
-Lodging is available at Black Fern Lodge near Piropiro, Pa Harakeke at Pureora, and The Sleepout in Benneydale, and various other guesthouses in the surrounding countryside.
-The larger towns of Taumaranui, Te Kuiti and Taupo are all within an hour’s drive of the trail.
+Other accommodation near the trail includes The Sleepout in Benneydale, plus various other guesthouses in the surrounding countryside and in the larger towns of Taumarunui, Te Kuiti and Taupō within an hour’s drive of the trail.

 While the Timber Trail’s predominantly wide and smooth surface classifies much of it as grade 2 (easy).
 Some decent climbs and trickier sections, however, push it to grade 3 (intermediate) and make it most suitable for reasonably fit, experienced cyclists with a ship-shape mountain bike, toolkit and basic mechanical skills.